peterjwms/startup/README.md

   - 20% JavaScript support for future database data. - JS that allows user to add games to profile, and scores for added games; all stored in localStorage currently, and injected into the DOM dynamically
   - 20% JavaScript support for future WebSocket. - realtime data mocked with random() and setInterval on the notifications page (Activity) showing games and scores that fake users recently added
   - 40% JavaScript support for your application's functionality. - overall functionality for JS with adding games, scores, searching for games, viewing dynamically updated profile

+## Service Deliverable
+- DONE **Prerequisite**: Simon Service deployed to your production environment
+- DONE **Prerequisite**: A link to your GitHub startup repository prominently displayed on your application's home page
+- DONE **Prerequisite**: Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+The TAs will only grade things that have been clearly described as being completed.
+Review the [voter app](https://github.com/webprogramming260/startup-example) as an example.
+- DONE **Prerequisite**: At least 10 git commits spread consistently throughout the assignment period.
+- Backend web service support and interaction
+  - 40% - Create an HTTP service using Node.js and Express - HTTP service created with node.js and express
+  - 10% - Frontend served up using Express static middleware - frontend served up using express
+  - 10% - Your frontend calls third party service endpoints - search.js calls boardgamegeek endpoints to search and get game data
+  - 20% - Your backend provides service endpoints - index.js provides service endpoints to add and get games and scores
+  - 20% - Your frontend calls your service endpoints - frontend code calls service endpoints, especially for the places where it was previously pulling from localStorage